Particle.news

 Overview

-• Sammy Smith was penalized with a 50-point deduction and a $25,000 fine for causing a last-lap wreck at the Martinsville Xfinity Series race.
+• Sammy Smith received a 50-point deduction and a $25,000 fine for causing a last-lap crash at the Martinsville Xfinity Series race.

-• Taylor Gray and Jeb Burton were each fined $5,000 for inappropriate conduct at the infield care center after the race.
+• Taylor Gray and Jeb Burton were fined $5,000 each for post-race conduct at the infield care center after confronting Smith.

-• NASCAR has announced a driver-only meeting at Darlington Raceway on April 5 to address aggressive driving and improve race conduct moving forward.
+• NASCAR announced a drivers-only meeting at Darlington to address aggressive driving and reinforce standards for clean competition.